sipeed/MaixPy/docs/doc/en/network/flask.md

 ---
-title: Using Flask to Build an HTTP Web Server with MaixPy MaixCAM
+title: Flask Web server
 ---

 ## Introduction

-MaixPy is based on Python, so you can use the Python library Flask to quickly set up a web server.
-As it is a common Python library, you can find specific uses and methods online, so they won't be elaborated on here.
+Flask lets MaixCAM provide a web page or HTTP API.
+For example, a browser can display device status, or another program can send commands to the device.
+This page shows a minimal server; see the [Flask quick start](https://flask.palletsprojects.com/en/stable/quickstart/) for routing and request-handling options.

 If you only want to create a page that displays camera images, you can also refer to the HTTP image server method in [JPEG Streaming](../video/jpeg_streaming.md).